-- The Council will submit to the Secretary of State: - o The local plan; - The sustainability appraisal report; - A submission policies map if the adoption of the local plan will result in changes to the adopted policies map; - A consultation statement setting out who was invited to make representations at earlier stages, how they were invited to make representations, a summary of the main issues raised by those representations and how the Council has taken these into account: - o If representations were made at draft plan stage, the number of representations made and the summary of the main issues raised (if there is a group representation then the number of individuals supporting that group representation must also be reported, where made available by the group, to give an accurate reflection of the strength of views, when the Council is satisfied that the group legitimately represents those it claims to); - o Copies of those representations; and - o Relevant supporting evidence documents. - The submission will be advertised through a public notice, the Council's website and social media where appropriate., - In line with Regulation 22, the Council will make representations made at Regulation 19 publicly available. - The main submission documents will be available to view on the Council's website and paper copies will be available to view at the County Library, the Town Hall and the Council's offices at Grafton House, if available. - Supporting documentation will be available to view on the Council's website.
-Paper copies will be available to view at the County Library, the Town Hall and the Council's offices at Grafton House, if available.
+- The Council will submit to the Secretary of State: - The local plan; - The sustainability appraisal report (or any subsequent or predecessor document fulfilling the same function); - A submission policies map if the adoption of the local plan will result in changes to the adopted policies map; - A consultation statement setting out who was invited to make representations at earlier stages, how they were invited to make representations, a summary of the main issues raised by those representations and how the Council has taken these into account: - o If representations were made at draft plan stage, the number of representations made and the summary of the main issues raised (if there is a group representation then the number of individuals supporting that group representation must also be reported, where made available by the group, to give an accurate reflection of the strength of views, when the Council is satisfied that the group legitimately represents those it claims to); - Copies of those representations; and - o Relevant supporting evidence documents. - The submission will be advertised through a public notice, the Council's website and social media where appropriate., - In line with Regulation 22, the Council will make representations made at Regulation 19 publicly available. - The main submission documents will be available to view on the Council's website and paper copies will be available to view at the County Library, the County Council's Offices and Ipswich Borough Council's offices. - Supporting documentation will be available to view on the Council's website.
+Paper copies will be available to view at the County Library, the County Council's Offices and Ipswich Borough Council's offices.